-The Fiscal Year 2022 ("FY22") Compliance Filing provides program descriptions and budgets for the New Jersey Clean Energy Program[TM] ("NJCEP") administered by the New Jersey Board of Public Utilities ("BPU" or the "Board") and its Division of Clean Energy ("DCE").
+The Fiscal Year 2022 ("FY22") Compliance Filing provides program descriptions and budgets for the New Jersey Clean Energy ProgramTM ("NJCEP") administered by the New Jersey Board of Public Utilities ("BPU" or the "Board") and its Division of Clean Energy ("DCE").

 NJCEP is a signature initiative of the BPU that promotes increased energy efficiency ("EE"); the use of clean, renewable sources of energy, including solar and wind ("RE"); and distributed energy resources ("DER").
-The results for New Jersey are a stronger economy, less pollution, lower costs, and reduced demand for electricity.
+The results for New Jersey are a stronger economy, less pollution, lower costs, and reduced demand for electricity and natural gas.
 NJCEP offers financial incentives, programs, and services for residential, commercial, and governmental customers.

-Additionally, in fiscal year 21 ("FY21"), the Office of Clean Energy Equity ("OCEE") was added to the DCE.
-The OCEE is charged with overseeing the development and implementation of clean energy policies, technologies, and programs, including EE programs, to better serve New Jersey's overburdened communities ("OBC") and to ensure equitable participation in clean energy programs and distribution of related benefits.
-Working with other BPU teams, the OCEE will develop and implement programs through an equity lens, while leveraging the many existing DCE programs that aim to serve OBC.
+Additionally, in fiscal year 2021 ("FY21"), the Office of Clean Energy Equity ("OCEE") was added to the DCE.
+The OCEE oversees the development and implementation of clean energy policies, technologies, and programs, including workforce development and EE programs, to better serve New Jersey's overburdened communities ("OBC") and to ensure equitable participation in clean energy programs and distribution of related benefits.
+Working with other BPU teams, the OCEE is ensuring that programs are developed and implemented through an equity lens, while leveraging the many existing DCE programs that aim to serve OBC.